A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Invariant dissipative operators in Hilbert spaces and totally dissipative s

 \section{Invariant dissipative operators in Hilbert spaces and totally dissipative {\MPVF}s}

-From now on, $\X$ will denote a separable Hilbert space; we will also consider a standard Borel space $(\Omega, \cB)$ endowed with a nonatomic probability measure $\P$ (see Appendix \ref{sec:appborel} and in particular Definition \ref{def:sbs}) and the Hilbert space $\cH:=L^2(\Omega, \cB, \P; \X)$.
-We will use capital letters $X,Y,V,\ldots$ to denote elements of $\cH$ (i.e.~$\X$-valued random variables).
+From now on, $\X$ will denote a separable Hilbert space; we will also consider a standard Borel space $(\Omega, \cB)$ endowed with a nonatomic probability measure $\P$ (see Appendix \ref{sec:appborel} and in particular Definition \ref{def:sbs}) and the Hilbert space $\cH$ defined by